Malaysia's father of aikido

-At nearly 90 years old you could forgive Sensei Thamby Rajah for hanging up his 9th Dan belt in Aikido and taking a rest from throwing men and women, much younger than himself, onto the mats in his Seremban Dojo.
+At nearly 90 years old you could forgive Sensei Thamby Rajah for hanging up his 9th Dan belt in Aikido and taking a rest from throwing much younger men and women onto mats in his Seremban Dojo.

 There is not much the man called “the father of Malaysian Aikido” hasn’t achieved in his life-time dedication to the martial art otherwise known as “the Way of harmonious spirit.”